Yabdro/Applied-Security-CA-Project/README.md

 # Config Info
-The configuration files for both Wynona's and Dakota's webserver are located in `/etc/apache2/` on the respective machine.
+The configuration files for both Wynona's and Dakota's webserver are located in `/etc/apache2/sites-availabe` on the respective machine.
 The Web directories are in `/var/www/imovies` and `/var/www/auth_manager` respectively.
+A copy of these two directories and of both config files can be found in this repository.

 # General